survivejs/maintenance-book/manuscript/appendices/01-monorepos.md

 └── webpack.config.babel.js
 ```

 In practice there are more files and you can find more packages within the organization.
-I decided to push the core packages within this monorepo while I maintain secondary functionality not related strictly to it outside of the repository.
+I decided to push the core packages within this monorepo while I maintain secondary functionality not related strictly to it outside.
 A mixed model like this is one option.

 ## Managing Separate Repositories